-The following resource links will help guide you in finding growers, manufacturers, and other sources of organic ingredients, as well as organic suitable ingredients.
+The following resource links will help guide you in finding growers, manufacturers, and other sources of organic ingredients, as well as organic ingredients:

 Organic Trade Association - The Organic Pages Online: The Organic Trade Association (OTA) is a membership-based trade association that focuses on the organic business community in North America.

 Understanding the NOP regulations for seed and planting stock can be challenging.
-We have outlined the regulations specific to seed, planting stock, and annual transplants, as well as the commercial availability recordkeeping requirements below.
-CCOF has also developed useful sample forms and an organic seed supplier list as resources to assist you.
+We have outlined the regulations specific to seed, planting stock, annual transplants, and commercial availability below.
+CCOF has also developed useful sample forms and an organic seed and planting stock supplier list as resources to assist you.

 Choosing organic seed encourages opportunities for organic farmers and marketers by supporting expansion of a thriving organic sector.
 If growers cannot find specific organic seed in the quality or quantity they require, then trialing other organic varieties should be considered.
 First, identify the qualities that are sought in organic seed, such as disease resistance, drought tolerance, hybrid uniformity, size, color, flavor, or any other market or grower preferences.
 Then, seek out organic varieties that are available and conduct trials to see if the organic seed can meet your needs.

 Still need help?
-See our seed FAQs for more assistance with organic seed.
+See our seed and planting stock FAQs for more assistance with organic seed.